Null Stream Based Third-generation-ready Glitch Mitigation for Gravitational Wave Measurements: Summary and discussion

-Without the null stream, the inferred localization of the GW source can suffer from significant biases due to mismodeling of glitches even if the signal model is accurately known.
-Such biases could be harmful to cosmological studies, in particular the ``dark siren'' method, as it relies on precise three-dimensional volumetric matching between GW detections and galaxy catalogs to constrain cosmological parameters~\cite{Schutz:1986gp,MacLeod:2007jd,DelPozzo:2011vcw,Chen:2017rfc,LIGOScientific:2018gmd,Gray:2019ksv,DES:2019ccw,DES:2020nay,LIGOScientific:2019zcs,Finke:2021aom,LIGOScientific:2021aug,Palmese:2021mjm}; the null stream will be of help here.
-Similarly, ET in principle enables reconstruction of the merger rate as a function of redshift (converting distance to redshift using a cosmological model) \cite{Branchesi:2023mws}; also this ability will benefit from the use of methodology such as the one presented in this work.
-Searches for lensed GW signals and the corresponding lens reconstruction could be hampered if a glitch causes biases in distance and sky location measurements~\cite{Janquart:2021qov, Lo:2021nae, Janquart:2023osz, Ng:2024ooy, Poon:2024zxn}.
-Also searching for anomalous dispersion of gravitational waves due to violations of general relativity is something that critically relies on distance measurements \cite{LIGOScientific:2017bnn, LIGOScientific:2018dkp, LIGOScientific:2021sio,Narola:2023viz}.
+Without the null stream, the sky location and luminosity distance measurements of the GW source suffer from significant biases due to mismodeling of glitches even if the signal model is accurately known.
+Such biases could be harmful to science cases measuring cosmological parameters, in particular the ``dark siren'' method, which relies on three-dimensional volumetric matching between GW detections and galaxy catalogs~\cite{Schutz:1986gp,MacLeod:2007jd,DelPozzo:2011vcw,Chen:2017rfc,LIGOScientific:2018gmd,Gray:2019ksv,DES:2019ccw,DES:2020nay,LIGOScientific:2019zcs,Finke:2021aom,LIGOScientific:2021aug,Palmese:2021mjm}; the null stream will be of help here.
+Similarly, ET is anticipated to reconstruct the merger rate as a function of redshift (converting distance to redshift using a cosmological model) \cite{Branchesi:2023mws}; also this science case will benefit from the null stream.
+Searches for anomalous dispersion of gravitational waves due to violations of general relativity represent another avenue that could be affected by incorrect distance measurements~\cite{LIGOScientific:2017bnn, LIGOScientific:2018dkp, LIGOScientific:2021sio, Narola:2023viz}.
 We note that in studies where information from multiple GW sources is combined, it will often be a relatively limited set of loudest signals that drive the combined result (tests of general relativity being a clear example \cite{LIGOScientific:2021sio}).
-If measurements on even a small fraction of these events are corrupted then this is likely to adversely affect inference on the whole.
+If measurements on even a small fraction of these events are corrupted, it could adversely affect inference on the population as a whole.